What Darwin Got Wrong: Reception

 Fodor and Piattelli-Palmarini published a short summary of their book in New Scientist.

 The philosopher Mary Midgley wrote that What Darwin Got Wrong "strikes an outsider as an overdue and valuable onslaught on neo-Darwinist simplicities".

-The journalist Oliver Burkeman wrote an article entitled "Why everything you've been told about evolution is wrong" in The Guardian but concludes "It would be jawdroppingly surprising, to say the least, were Fodor to be right.
+The journalist Oliver Burkeman wrote an article entitled "Why everything you've been told about evolution is wrong" in The Guardian but concludes "It would be jaw-droppingly surprising, to say the least, were Fodor to be right.
 A safer, if mealy-mouthed, conclusion to draw is that his work acts as an important warning to those of us who think we understand natural selection".

-The book received positive reviews from linguists Noam Chomsky and Norbert Hornstein, professor of evolutionary genetics Gabriel Dover, professor of cell biology and anatomy Stuart Newman, Philip Ball (The Sunday Times), and Ray Olson (Booklist).
+The book received positive blurbs from linguists Noam Chomsky and Norbert Hornstein, professor of evolutionary genetics Gabriel Dover, and professor of cell biology and anatomy Stuart Newman.
+Philip Ball reviewed the work sympathetically for The Sunday Times.

-The book also received a positive review from intelligent-design proponent William Dembski.

-The philosophers Michael Ruse, Philip Kitcher (writing with philosopher of mind Ned Block) and Massimo Pigliucci have written reviews critical of the book.
+Michael Ruse, Philip Kitcher and Ned Block, and Massimo Pigliucci are amongst the philosophers who have written reviews critical of the work.

 Pigliucci criticises the first part of the book for claiming that 'Darwinism' "put[s] far too much emphasis on external causes of biological change, namely natural selection, and has ignored internal mechanisms", whilst failing to acknowledge that biology has long addressed such internal mechanisms, with Darwin himself "explicitly referring his readers to ‘the laws of correlation of growth’ – that is, to the fact that the internal structure of living organisms imposes limits and direction to evolution".
 He criticises the second part of the book for raising correlated traits as a new issue when "Biologists have long known about the problem" and have dealt with it:

 Pigliucci observes that the authors argue "how on earth could natural selection be specifically for capturing flies?
 How can biologists exclude the counterfactual possibility that frogs evolved to catch dark spots dancing in front of them which happen to resemble flies, instead of catching flies per se?”
 However Pigliucci argues that biologists determine which traits are being selected for via functional analyses rooted in biology, physiology and development biology, along with observational evidence.
 Furthermore, Pigliucci argues that Fodor and Piatelli-Palmarini's discussion of the intensionality problem is easily solved by distinguishing between select of and select for: